chjj/zest/README.md

 Zest was designed to be very concise while still supporting CSS3 selectors and remaining fast.
 For context, when compared to the well-known Sizzle engine:

-- Zest - less than 400 lines, and ~170 semicolons.
+- Zest - around 400 lines, and ~170 semicolons.
 - Sizzle - 1413 lines and 413 semicolons.

 ## Benchmarks